-Excelsior School and the Eureka Union School District are excited to announce the adoption of a Bring Your Own Device (BYOD) program starting in the 2017-2018 school year.
-This means that families will be able to choose a device to bring to school from a list of recommended devices that meet minimum specifications.
+Excelsior School and the Eureka Union School District are please to support a Bring Your Own Device (BYOD) program.
+This means that families will are able to choose a device to bring to school from a list of recommended devices that meet minimum specifications.
 We chose this program for several reasons:

 The prevalence of web-based tools and non-device specific programs